 Home to Texas students also attend an evening event in July in their communities to interact with community leaders and employers.
 Dates and venues will be announced in June.

 Types of positions

 The program seeks to find positions that are interesting, challenging, and impactful.
 The program does not guarantee work in a particular field of study.
 Students will have an opportunity to review basic information about the assignment before accepting the Home to TexasTM placement.
 For the summer of 2021, a variety of placements are expected, including work with public or public-supported organizations (e.g., city government, school districts, airports, utilities, chambers of commerce, economic development organizations, etc.) and work for private entities (e.g., large corporations, smaller startup enterprises, not-for-profit organizations in the arts, media, or humanities, etc.).

 In addition to the duties assigned by a specific employer, students will also be enrolled in a UT Austin internship course.
 This online course is expected to meet on a weekday evening, every other week during the internship period, with a few additional short meetings before and after the internship.
 Course discussions and assignments will involve research into the students’ home communities, including interviews of community members and reports on findings.
 Course assignments are to be completed during hours when students are not engaged by local employers.

 (Note that this course does not necessarily fulfill colleges’ requirements for research and/or internship experience.
 Students should consult their advisors about required courses for each major.)

 Tuition for this course will be paid by the IC² Institute.

 How to apply

 Complete the Student Application Form here.
 Applications are for the program in general, not for a specific position or organization within a community.
-The student priority application deadline is Friday, January 31, 2020.
+The student priority application deadline is Friday, January 29, 2021.
 After that date, applications will be reviewed on a rolling, as-needed basis for specific community needs.
 Selected finalists may be asked to participate in a brief Zoom interview with the selection committee in February 2021.